In This Article

 Say: “I’m a teacher at an incredible local school.
 I am passionate about helping underprivileged students.”

-Why it works: Brené Brown’s research shows small acts of vulnerability — sharing what you genuinely care about — give others “permission” to be real too.
+Why it works: Research on vulnerability shows that small acts of openness, like sharing what you genuinely care about, give others “permission” to be real too.

 5. Be a Teacher